vandenakkerlab/vandenakkerlab.github.io/team/index.md

 # <i class="fas fa-users"></i>Team

-Our lab fosters multidisciplinary and collaborative research.
-It is so much more fun to do research in diverse teams with diverse expertises!
-As a result, our team embeds a group of highly engaged researchers from various research groups with a broad range of equally cherised skills.
+Our lab fosters multi-disciplinary and collaborative research.
+It is so much more fun and rewarding to do research in diverse teams with diverse expertises!
+As a result, our team embeds a group of highly engaged researchers from various research groups with a broad range of equally-cherised skills.

 {% include section.html %}